 Clean Eating Chicken Recipes

 I have realized my love of chicken recipes is clearly visible.
 All I do is chicken.
 I have to alternate that.
-But till then, enjoy our chicken casserole, enchiladas, or pan fry chicken version.
+But till then, enjoy our chicken casserole, enchiladas, or healthy chicken stir fry version.

 Let me not forget some snacks such as chicken chips jerky or making a great seasoning from it.